dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 All of this is simplified a bit but paper details all the necessary steps and different ablation studies with respect to losses.

-In short, using [meta-learning](https://blog.fastforwardlabs.com/2019/05/22/metalearners-learning-how-to-learn.html) we send the K-frames to embedding network which send output information about person in video irrespective of person's pose.
+<span class='saddlebrown'>In short, using [meta-learning](https://blog.fastforwardlabs.com/2019/05/22/metalearners-learning-how-to-learn.html) we send the K-frames to embedding network which send output information about person in video irrespective of person's pose.
 Given landmarks and pose independent vector, G learns to map these input to generate a image that looks similar to that of person in video for given landmark.
 Now, D which is a conditional projector discriminator(same as seen in BigGAN) takes these as inputs and learns to distinguish if the pairs are real or fake.
 The training objective contains 3 loss terms.
-When we want to output for new unseen video, we finetune the unseen video for some T frames by modifying G and D a bit and training with new loss function.
+When we want to output for new unseen video, we finetune the unseen video for some T frames by modifying G and D a bit and training with new loss function.</span>

 ### Results